authomatic/authomatic/doc/source/index.rst

 If the :class:`.User` has :attr:`.User.credentials`,
 **he/she** is logged in either with |oauth1|_ or |oauth2|_,
-both of which are subclasses of :class:`.AuthorisationProvider`.
+both of which are subclasses of :class:`.AuthorizationProvider`.
 That means, that we can access the **user's protected resources**.
 Lets get the **user's** five most recent facebook statuses.